zaynahxc/pxt-microbit/docs/courses/ucp-science/rocket-acceleration/setup-procedure.md

 The sender @boardname@ uses the ``||basic:on start||`` event to set up the title on the  @boardname@ when started and the radio group.

-1. Code the first @boardname@ using Windows 10 MakeCode app.
+1. Code the first @boardname@ using MakeCode.
 2. Name the project, “Rocket Launch Sender”.
 3. The ``||basic:on start||`` event will display the title and function of the @boardname@ in all caps, “ACCEL Z”.
 4. Add comments to the ``||basic:on start||`` event: name of the project, creator, and date created.